 This allows students to examine the individual components of the eye, such as the retina.

 Qty: Pk of 5 eyes

 - These specimens do not require refrigeration.

-- Specimens preserved using either Ethanol, formalin/phenol or Formalin Acetic Acid Ethanol should be treated with care, and used and disposed of accordingly.
+- Bull eyes are preserved using a formalin/phenol solution and should be treated with care, and used and disposed of accordingly.